Opportunity closing date: 14 January 2024

 - Dual Vocational Training and Education for Youth;

-- Liaise with Western Cape Departments of Education and Social Development, other non-profit organisations and stakeholders in order to establish partnerships and communication pathways.
+- Liaise with community ECDs, other non-profit organisations and stakeholders in order to establish partnerships and communication pathways.

 - Ensure compliance to all regulatory body requirements.

-- Modify existing curriculum on basic subjects to meet each learners learning requirements and build individual lesson plans tailored to their specific needs.
+- Modify existing ECD curriculum to meet each child’s learning requirements and contribute to individual lesson plans tailored to their specific needs.

 - Assist and inspire learners to achieve learning milestones.

-- Drive literacy and numeracy content and practice; Keep track of and reflect on learner progress
+- Keep track of and reflect on children’s progress.

-- Monitor learners’ behavioural patterns and arrange appropriate interventions if needed
+- Monitor children’s behavioural patterns and arrange appropriate interventions if needed.

-- Inform parents about their child’s performance and potential problems
+- Inform caregivers about their child’s performance and potential problems.

 - Intermediate level competency using Microsoft Applications (MsWord, Excel and PowerPoint)